-Recently RT from Untwisted Vortex threw down a WordPress Plugin Rewrite Challenge, asking whether I’d rewrite the Simple Spam Filter plugin from Joe Tan.
+Recently RT from Untwisted Vortex (site no longer there) threw down a WordPress Plugin Rewrite Challenge, asking whether I’d rewrite the Simple Spam Filter plugin from Joe Tan (from TanTanNoodles).
 RT is a fan of Simple Spam Filter but felt that some additional checks would result in more spam being caught.

 I accepted the challenge, although I didn’t rewrite it – I just tweaked it a little(with RT’s help) to add the following features: